Available this week:

 Produce: available seasonally in our Farm Store

-Examples: Apples, Blackberries, Cherries, Elderberries, Gooseberries, Paw Paws, Peaches, Pears, Persimmons,
+Examples: Apples, Blackberries, Cherries, Elderberries, Gooseberries, Paw Paws, Peaches, Pears, Persimmons, Plums, Strawberries

 Canned/Frozen Produce: Throughout the growing season additional produce is frozen and canned for later sale.
 During the fall and winter we home-can a variety of jams and sauces that are available in our Farm Store.
-Please ask about avaiability.
+Please ask about availability.

 Flowers: In order to spruce up the interior and exterior of your home, we also provide a variety of flowers for sale in our Farm Store.
 We also offer a variety of annual and biennial transplants for sale in the spring.